Visualize real-time sensor data from Azure IoT Hub using Power BI

 Microsoft also offers the Power BI mobile apps for viewing and interacting with your Power BI dashboards and reports on your mobile device.

 You’ve successfully used Power BI to visualize real-time sensor data from your Azure IoT hub.

-There is an alternate way to visualize data from Azure IoT Hub.
-See Use Azure Web Apps to visualize real-time sensor data from Azure IoT Hub.
+For another way to visualize data from Azure IoT Hub, see Use a web app to visualize real-time sensor data from Azure IoT Hub.